Ai in Social Media has become a hot topic in the last few months thanks to recent Netflix documentary, The Social Dilemma.

 Firstly they made an algorithm that focuses on cropping the images based on face recognition, which brought up various problems.
 Mostly related to the fact that not every image has a face in it.

-The algorithm was not perfect, if it did not find any face it would automatically crop the image from the center which often led to awkward pictures.
+The algorithm was not perfect.
+If it did not find any face in it, it would automatically crop the image from the center which often led to awkward pictures.

 So the company started using studies which focus on Saliency.
 Having a region on an image with high saliency means that an observer will most likely look at it when viewing it freely.